Avaiga/demo-movie-genre/README.md

 - `src/`: Contains the demo source code.
   - `src/data`: Contains the application data files.
 An Excel can be found here.
-- `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _demo-sales-dashboard_.
+- `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _demo-movie-genre.
-- `CONTRIBUTING.md`: Instructions to contribute to _demo-sales-dashboard_.
+- `CONTRIBUTING.md`: Instructions to contribute to _demo-movie-genre.
-- `INSTALLATION.md`: Instructions to install _demo-sales-dashboard_.
+- `INSTALLATION.md`: Instructions to install _demo-movie-genre.
 - `LICENSE`: The Apache 2.0 License.
 - `Pipfile`: File used by the Pipenv virtual environment to manage project dependencies.
 - `README.md`: Current file.